Connor McDavid: Junior

 McDavid's international ice hockey career began with the 2013 World U-17 Hockey Challenge, where he led the sixth-place Team Ontario with nine points in five games, including two goals and an assist in their 7–6 tournament-ending loss to Team Pacific.
 Despite his team's disappointing performance, McDavid was named to the tournament all-star team.
-The next year, a 16-year-old McDavid was the youngest player in the 2013 IIHF World U18 Championships in Sochi.
+The next year, a 16-year-old McDavid was the youngest player in the 2013 World U18 Championships.
 Playing for the Canada men's national under-18 ice hockey team, he skated on a line with Sam Reinhart and Sam Bennett, recording two goals and two assists in Canada's 4–1 opening-round win over Slovakia.
 He led the tournament in scoring with eight goals and 14 assists, including a hat-trick during Canada's 6–0 quarterfinal win over the Czech Republic.
-Canada defeated the United States team 3–2 in the gold medal match, breaking Team USA's four-year championship streak, and McDavid was named both the Best Forward and Tournament MVP after the win.
+Canada defeated the United States team 3–2 in the gold medal match, breaking United States' four-year championship streak, and McDavid was named both the Best Forward and Tournament MVP after the win.

-In 2014, McDavid became the sixth 16-year-old in history to join the Canadian junior team for that year's World Junior Ice Hockey Championship.
+In 2014, McDavid became the sixth 16-year-old in history to join the Canadian junior team for that year's World Junior Championships.
 Although McDavid recorded a goal and three assists in the tournament, he went pointless in the last three games and spent most of the bronze medal match, in which Canada fell 2–1 to Russia, on the bench.
-He rejoined the team for the 2015 World Junior Ice Hockey Championships in Canada, serving as an alternate captain and as the only 17-year-old on a team that was otherwise 19 years of age.
+He rejoined the team for the 2015 World Junior Championships, serving as an alternate captain and as the only 17-year-old on a team that was otherwise 19 years of age.
 Canada took the gold medal in the tournament, defeating Russia 5–4 in the championship match, and McDavid's 11 points (three goals and eight assists) tied Sam Reinhart and Nic Petan for first in the tournament.
 He was named to the media all-star team at the end of the championships.